Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Evaluation

 \subsection{Validation with Human Judgement}

-Due to the abstract nature of susceptibility and the lack of concrete ground truth, we face challenges in directly evaluating our susceptibility modeling.
-We use human evaluations to validate the effectiveness of our inferred susceptibility.
-Given the subjectivity inherent in the concept of susceptibility, and to mitigate potential issues arising from variations in individual evaluation scales, we opt not to request humans to annotate a user's susceptibility directly.
+Due to the abstract nature of susceptibility and the absence of concrete ground truth, we encounter challenges in directly assessing our susceptibility modeling.
+As a result, we tend to human evaluations to validate the effectiveness of our modeled susceptibility.
+Given the inherent subjectivity in the concept of susceptibility, and to mitigate potential issues arising from variations in individual evaluation scales, we opt not to request humans to annotate a user's susceptibility directly.
 Instead, we structure the human evaluation as presenting human evaluators with pairs of users along with their historical tweets and requesting them to determine which user appears more susceptible to overall COVID-19 misinformation.
 We provide more details regarding the human judgment framework and the utilized interface in Appendix \ref{appendix:interface}.

 Subsequently, we compared the predictions made by our model with the human-annotated predictions.
 To obtain predictions from our model, we compute each user's susceptibility to overall COVID-19 misinformation by averaging their susceptibility scores to each COVID-19 misinformation tweet in our dataset.
-As presented in Tab. \ref{tab:human_eval}, our model achieves an average agreement of 73.06\% with human predictions, indicating a solid alignment with the annotations provided by human evaluators.
+As presented in Tab. \ref{tab:human_eval}, our model achieves an agreement of 72.90\% with human predictions, indicating a solid alignment with the annotations provided by human evaluators.
 Additionally, we consider a baseline that directly calculates susceptibility scores as the cosine similarity between the user and misinformation tweet embeddings.
-Compared to this baseline, our susceptibility modeling brings a 10.06\% improvement.
-Moreover, we compare the performance with ChatGPT prompting with the task description of the susceptibility level comparison setting as instruction in a zero-shot manner (more details are in Appendix \ref{appendix:prompt}).
-We observe that our model also outperforms predictions made by ChatGPT.
-The results from the human judgment validate the effectiveness of our susceptibility modeling and its capability in reliably assessing user susceptibility to COVID-19 misinformation.
+Compared to this baseline, our susceptibility modeling brings a 9.35\% improvement.
+Moreover, we conduct a comparison with ChatGPT by providing it with instructions based on the task description of the susceptibility level comparison setting in a zero-shot manner (more details are in Appendix \ref{appendix:prompt}).
+We notice that our model even outperforms predictions made by ChatGPT, despite ChatGPT being a significantly larger model than ours.
+These results of the human judgment validate the effectiveness of our proposed susceptibility modeling, showcasing its capability to reliably estimate user susceptibility to COVID-19 misinformation.